← All languages

 NameDescriptionOptional

-f A pure function (a -> b) to apply inside the Functor.
+f A binary function (a -> b -> b) to apply at each step.
 No

 Example